 The BOCC on March 8 declared the Month of March 2022 as “March for Meals Month” in Citrus County.
 The ceremony included a presentation by the officers of the Friends of the Community Centers, Inc. of the annual donation of proceeds from “The Circle of Friends Gift Shop” to the Meals on Wheels Program for...

+Mariselle Rodriguez has taken over as the Citrus County Community Services director.
+She came to the job from Cleveland, Ohio.
 Rodriguez was formally introduced to the Board of Citrus County Commissioners at the BOCC’s regular meeting on Jan.
 21.

+The Citrus County Commission is reacting to reports of poor response times by the Nature Coast EMS.
 The commission will send out a letter that requires NCEMS to comply with its county contract within 45 days of the letter’s receipt.
 (Jan.
 7, 2020)

 Citrus County Commissioner Ron Kitchen wonders if a local newspaper considered fact-checking before writing a story and editorial about the number of riders who were allegedly barred from using the Citrus County Transit bus system.
 (January 7, 2020)